mustafakamay/devops/README.md

 # DevOps Project

 This project automates the installation and configuration of an application using Docker, Kubernetes, Minikube, Helm, and Terraform.
 The project facilitates communication between application components using RabbitMQ.
-Follow the steps below to set up the project.
+Follow the steps below to set up the project.You can use on Ubuntu Server.

 ## Setup Instructions